AdisonTech/adison-cloud/README.md

 The Cloud and Gateway communicate using Meteor DDP.
 This is already built into meteor, and gives us an efficient real-time communication to a gateway behind a firewall using standard HTTP(s) ports.

+Nodes can also communicate directly to the Cloud using HTTP.

 ## Principles

 * leverage latest mainstream, well-understood technologies (Meteor, React, nodejs, material-ui, JS promises, etc).